JosueRR/my_webpage/README.md

 # _Description of the Site_

-The repo can be found *[here](https://github.com/JosueRR/my_webpage "Cool repo")*

 This is a personal web page made for the course "Development of Web Applications".
 It is made using html and bootstrap, therefore is a responsive site.
 It also uses SSI directives.
 Finally the website is hosted in a Universy of Costa server.
-You can find the website *[here](https://titanic.ecci.ucr.ac.cr/~ec06440/index.shtml "Cool website")*.
+You can find the website *[here](https://titanic.ecci.ucr.ac.cr/~ec06440/my_webpage/ "Cool website")*.

+The repo can be found *[here](https://github.com/JosueRR/my_webpage "Cool repo")*

 The page has six main parts: